 - involve more than 8000 employment services participants over four years

-- explore participants’ service experience, employment outcomes, and
+- explore participants’ service experience, employment outcomes, and employment situation while in employment services and after they leave

 - assess the quality, appropriateness, and effectiveness of Workforce Australia Online and Workforce Australia Services.